-Significant figures are the digits in a number which are used to increase the precision of the measurement.
-Significant figures are also known as significant digits.
-It has an important role to make the calculated data precision with the measured data.
+Significant figures are the digits in a number that are used to increase the precision of the calculation in a measurement.
+The Significant figure is also known as significant digit.
+It has an important role to make the calculated data precise with the measured data.

 Significant figures in calculations have an important role to match the calculated values with the measured values with greater precision.
 Therefore, we need to know the rules to find the number of significant figures in a given number.
 One can understand this by the following example –

 Let in a circuit a 3 ohm resistance is connected with a 10 Volt battery.
-We can measure the current through the circuit by an ammeter.
-Let the smallest division of ammeter is 0.01 ampere and it measures the current as 3.33 ampere.
-So, measured value is 3.33 ampere.
+The current through the circuit can be measured with an ammeter.
+Let the smallest division of the ammeter is 0.01 ampere and it measures the current as 3.33 ampere.
+So, the measured value is 3.33 ampere.

-Again, we can calculate the value of current flow through the resistance by Ohm’s law of current electricity.
+Again, one can calculate the value of current flow through the resistance by Ohm’s law of current electricity.
 Current, I=V/R which gives the calculated value of the current as 3.333333333… ampere.

-So, clearly the calculated value is not precise with the measured value.
-If we take the calculated value in two significant digits after the decimal then calculated value also be 3.33 ampere.
-Then calculated value becomes precision with measured value.
+Clearly, the calculated value is not precise with the measured value.
+If we take the calculated value in two significant digits after the decimal then the calculated value also be 3.33 Ampere.
+Then it becomes precise with the measured value.
 Therefore, significant digits are important in measurements and calculations.
-Therefore we need to know the rules for finding of the number of significant figures in a given number.

 There are some rules to find the number of significant figures in a given number.
 Here, we are going to discuss those rules with examples.
 We will write the significant digits in green color and non-significant digits in red color.
 To understand the whole things we take three random numbers – i) 0.00250 ii) 2.00530 and iii) 6.022×1023